-Pelvic inflammatory disease is the most common preventable cause of infertility Overview of Infertility Infertility is usually defined as the inability to achieve a pregnancy after 1 year of regular sexual intercourse without birth control.
-Frequent intercourse without birth control usually results... read more in the United States.
+Pelvic inflammatory disease is the most common preventable cause of infertility Overview of Infertility Infertility is a disease defined by the inability to achieve a pregnancy and/or the need for medical intervention to achieve a successful pregnancy.
+Infertility is defined as disease by the... read more in the United States.
 Many women who have had pelvic inflammatory disease have difficulty getting pregnant.

 About one third of women who have had pelvic inflammatory disease develop the infection again.

 Pelvic inflammatory disease usually occurs in sexually active women.
 It rarely affects girls before their first menstrual period (menarche) or women during pregnancy or after menopause.
 Risk factors are